KTH-DHSG/Equivariance_Based_CBF_Synthesis/README.txt

 If you find this code usefule, please reference the following paper.

 Adrian Wiltz, Dimos V. Dimarogonas.
-"Leveraging Equivariances and Symmetries in the Control Barrier FUnction Synthesis", 2025.
+"Leveraging Equivariances and Symmetries in the Control Barrier Function Synthesis", 2025.

 Prerequisits